wagiminator/MCU-Flash-Tools/pypi_packages/puyaisp/README.md

-#  puyaisp - Programming Tool for PUYA PY32F0xx Microcontrollers
+#  Programming Tool for PUYA PY32F0xx Microcontrollers
 ## Description
 With this tool, PUYA microcontrollers of the series PY32F0xx (and maybe other PY32) can be flashed via a simple USB-to-serial converter by utilizing the factory built-in embedded UART bootloader.